AstronomerAmber/Project-Orient/README.md

 # Orient
+*We Come Highly Recommended*

 ## Project description

+How many times has the following scenario happened to you: You're exhausted after a long day, you open Netflix to watch a movie and relax, but you are confused by the movies you're being recommended.
+Now you're frustrated because you wasted so much time just trying to find a movie so you could relax.
+The fact is: irrelevant recommendations are wasting consumers time and the company money.

-The goal of this project is to build a recommendation system for movies where the recommendations are clearly explained and tunable.
+Project Orient is a movie recommendation system where the attributes which determined the recommendations are not only explainable, but actually tunable for the individual consumer.

+A Google slide presentation can be found here: [Orient](https://docs.google.com/presentation/d/1KM9ukOajZYONSRcKeBXup8pzwErsF-T0wbBDLuzR5Wc/edit?usp=sharing)

 Example 1.